dxa4481/AttackingAndDefendingTheGCPMetadataAPI/README.md

 + https://cloud.google.com/kubernetes-engine/docs/how-to/shielded-gke-nodes

-Note none are enabled by defualt, and the only offering that blocks the VM's GCP credentials from being fetched is Workload Identity, and it's incompatible with Metadata Concealment.
+Note none are enabled by default, and the only offering that blocks the VM's GCP credentials from being fetched is Workload Identity, and it's incompatible with Metadata Concealment.

 ### GKE Example
 Here's a demo where we enabled both Concealment and Shielded Nodes, and where able to access the node's credentials: https://drive.google.com/file/d/1JLNzBjixe_iqPSmOZfR8oE9spdnOVCp8/view